AutoCamp: Features

-The company's founder, Neil Dipaola, said in 2019 that AutoCamps cost 30 to 40% less to construct than conventional hotels.
+The company's founder, Neil Dipaola, said in 2019 that AutoCamps cost 30–40% less to construct than conventional hotels.

 Most AutoCamps have a clubhouse with mid-century modern architecture, along with a shared fire pit.
 The clubhouse is a communal center of sorts, being a combination of help desk, lobby, restaurant, and general store.
 In the Joshua Tree location, it is a twin Quonset hut, switching up the design.

 In addition to its signature Airstreams, the company also offers tents with furnishings.
 The camp also provides free WiFi in their lodging, a grill and fire pit, showers, and cookware.
 Bikes are a complementary rental, and wagons are provided for hauling luggage.
 Dogs are permitted, at a $75 fee each, with a maximum of two.

 There are three types of Airstream suites: Classic, which are near the front and are closer together, Premium, which are in the back and spaced out, and Visa, which are located in the far back.